LMFuhr/Clarithromycin-Model/Evaluation/report/markdown_for_pdf/report.md

 ![013_plotTimeProfile.png](images\003_3_Results_and_Discussion\003_3_3_Concentration-Time_Profiles\002_3_3_2_Model_Verification\013_plotTimeProfile.png)

 # 4 Conclusion
-The herein presented PBPK model adequately describes the pharmacokinetics of COMPOUND in adults.
+The herein presented PBPK model adequately describes the pharmacokinetics of clarithromycin in adults.

-In particular, it applies quantitative ...
-Thus, the model is fit for purpose to be applied for...
+In particular, it applies quantitative metabolism by CYP3A4 by taking into account the mechanism-based inactivation of CYP3A4 as well as renal elimination of clarithromycin.
+Thus, the model is fit for purpose to be applied for the investigation of drug-drug interactions with regard to inhibition of CYP3A4 and P-gp.

 # 5 References